 Ingredients: Lavender essential oil, Star Anise, Apple Cider Vinegar, Water

-Directions: Simmer star anise in water for 10-15 minutes, let it cool, strain and add a few drops of lavender essential oil and apple cider vinegar.
-Store it in a clean glass bottle and apply to your face with a cotton pad after cleansing.
+Directions: Simmer star anise in water for 10-15 minutes, let it cool, strain, and add a few drops of lavender essential oil and apple cider vinegar.
+Store it in a clean glass bottle and apply it to your face with a cotton pad after cleansing.